Bayesian Matrix Completion for Hypothesis Testing: ToxCast/Tox21 Prediction Results

 \section{ToxCast/Tox21 Prediction Results}

-Figures \ref{pred_active} shows select predicted results for hold-out pairs in the ToxCast/Tox21 data.
-BMC offers probabilities of the mean and the variance effect for activity profiles which are often the primary focus of many studies and helps researchers to prioritise chemicals for further testing.
+Figures \ref{pred_active} shows select predicted results for held-out pairs in the ToxCast/Tox21 data.
+BMC offers probabilities of the mean and the variance effect for activity profiles which are often the primary focus of many studies and help researchers to prioritise chemicals for further testing.
 As discussed in Section \ref{ToxCast}, $\xi$ is estimated to be $1.147$ and $\alpha_0$ to be $-0.208$, yielding $\Phi(\hat{\xi}) = 0.874$ and $\Phi(\hat{\alpha_0}) = 0.418$.
-We found that cutoffs chosen as the standard normal CDF at the estimated global parameter values provide reasonable $\{0,1\}$ classification from the posterior probabilities.
+We found that cutoffs chosen as values of the standard normal CDF at the global parameter estimates provide reasonable $\{0,1\}$ classification from the posterior probabilities.
 Based on the cutoffs of 0.874 for ``Pr(Mean Effect)'' and 0.418 for ``Pr(Var Effect)'', we conclude that the top-left pair is not active, the top-right is disrupted in the mean only, the bottom-left has the variance effect alone without mean effects, and the bottom-right has both mean and variance effects, which coincides with visual judgement.